 This 3 ingredient, easy cookie icing recipe is as simple as it gets.
 It gives a beautiful glossy topping to your favorite sugar cookies, gingerbread cookies or holiday cut out cookies.
 Use it as is or add color for your desired designs.
-If you need a no-spread gluten-free cut out cookie recipe check mine out.
-This icing would even look beautiful on my gluten-free peanut butter cookies.

 This icing recipe is gluten-free, dairy-free and egg free.
 It does contain corn syrup (NOT high fructose) which gives it its glossy finish and stabilizes the mixture.